AndyNoob/commander-detached/README.md

 - Command Utilities: commander provides the developers a wide-range of utilities such as the **ArgumentHandler** and much more.
 - No plugin.yml Command Registration: No need to register the command in the ```plugin.yml``` because commander does it for you!
 - Null Safety: commander is designed to have null-safety.

+## Project Status
+As of now, commander is still in **BETA** due to being an early project and still needs some improving.
+Feel free to report a bug or issue at the [pull request](https://github.com/QuadraBoy/commander/pulls) section!
+It helps commander grow :)

 # Why commander?
 Let's say we make a command for players only with one argument that says hello to the player using the normal way: